openbudgets/openbudgets.github.io/_posts/2016-02-02-public-sector-accounting-in-Europe.md

 |-------|--------|-------|----------------------------------|
 | 4 Jan | 250€   |       | Reception at city hall           |

 It’s a slightly more complex than cash-based accounting but it lets you see immediately how much was spent on what account.
-Philipp Häfner, head of the court of auditors of Hamburg, Germany, compares double-entry accounting to a city’s operating system, like Android.
+Philipp Häfner, director at the court of auditors of Hamburg, Germany, compares double-entry accounting to a city’s operating system, like Android.
 Without double-entry accounting, it’s impossible to run apps like controlling, consolidation of accounts etc. he says.

 ## The Appstore